Logan Hospital

-Logan Hospital is the major health centre servicing the Logan region in the state of Queensland and provides a range of speciality services for children and adults.
-Located at the corner of Armstrong and Loganlea Roads in Meadowbrook, Queensland, Australia.
+Logan Hospital is a major public hospital and healthcare centre servicing the Logan region in the state of Queensland, located at the corner of Armstrong and Loganlea Roads in Meadowbrook, Queensland, Australia.
+The hospital is affiliated with Griffith University.

-It provides acute medical, surgical, rehabilitation, and maternity services for children and adults.
-As of 2018, the emergency department is the second busiest in Queensland, seeing more than 88,000 presentations each year.

-Logan Hospital serves patients who are generally younger, have culturally or linguistically diverse backgrounds, and have an income below the national median.
+The hospital is operated by the Queensland Government through its Metro South Health portfolio, and provides a range of acute medical, surgical, rehabilitation, maternity and paediatric services to both children and adults.
+As of 2024, the emergency ward is the second busiest in Queensland, seeing more than 109,000 presentations each year.
+The catchment population served by Logan Hospital is generally younger, less well-off and more culturally or linguistically diverse than the national median.